vitorstabile/software-quality/README.md

 **Black-box (or functional) testing**: testing techniques that use the functional specification as the point of reference for test selection and adequacy. **Class partitioning** and **boundary value analysis**
     - specification-based testing, functional testing

+ - Testing software against a specification of its external behavior without knowledge of internal implementation details
+    - Can be applied to software “units” (e.g., classes) or to entire programs
+    - External behavior is defined in functional specs, requirements specs, API docs, etc.

+ - As black box testing purposely disregards the program structure, attention is focused primarily on the information domain (i.e., data that goes in, data that comes out)

+- Goals:
+    - Derive test cases (sets of input conditions and expected output) that fully exercise the functionality, as seen by an external point of view
+    - Define effective test cases that represent the potentially infinite input space.

+- Black box testing tends to find different kinds of errors than white box testing
+    - Missing functionalities
+    - Usability problems
+    - Performance problems
+    - Concurrency and timing errors
+    - Initialization and termination errors

+- Unlike white box testing, black box testing tends to be applied later in the development process

+- Inputs:
+    - Individual input values
+        - Try several different values for each individual input (the goal is to select the best ones, since the input domain is normally very large)
+    - Combinations of inputs
+        - Individual inputs are not independent from each other
+        - Programs process multiple input values together, not just one at a time
+        - Try many different combinations of inputs in order to achieve good coverage of the input domain
+    - Ordering and timing of inputs
+        - In addition to the particular combination of input values chosen, the ordering and timing of the inputs can also make a difference
+    - Boolean value
+        - T or F
+    - Numeric value in a particular range
+        - -99 <= N <= 99
+        - Integer, Floating point
+    - One of a fixed set of enumerated values
+        - {Jan, Feb, Mar, …}
+        - {Visa, Master Card, American Express, …}
+    - Formatted strings
+        - Phone numbers
+        - File names
+        - URLs
+        - Credit card numbers
+        - Regular expressions

 **Test coverage: how to measure it?**

 Software reliability increse cost, but bugs in system can increase too.